JamesKane/DecodingUsTools/README.md

 #### Jaccard Similarity Context:
 - **Effective Use Cases**: Jaccard similarity scores are meaningful when comparing fingerprints derived from the same raw sequencing datasets, such as raw FASTQ files or aligned outputs from varying pipelines (e.g., different alignment tools or genome references).
 - **Observed Failure Scenarios**: Similarity calculations fail when datasets are derived using differing sequencing technologies or library preparation methods, with results resembling comparisons between unrelated samples rather than same-origin datasets.
-This behavior is inherent to MinHash-based algorithms and is not unique to this implementation.

 Notably, a similar behavior is observed in tools like **sourmash**, which is frequently used in the literature for assessing relatedness in human samples.
 Therefore, this is a characteristic of the algorithm itself, rather than a limitation of this particular implementation.
 #### Performance Characteristics:
 This implementation strikes a balance between speed and resource efficiency: